ng-Classic/ng-classic/aio/content/marketing/quick-start.md

-<h1 class="no-toc">Your first Angular app</h1>
+<h1 class="no-toc">Your first Angular Classicapp</h1>

-A few lines of TypeScript are all it takes to create your first Angular app.
+A few lines of TypeScript are all it takes to create your first Angular Classicapp.
 As your app grows, you can separate the markup and code into different files.

-## Try your first Angular app
+## Try your first Angular Classicapp

-The code editor contains a complete Angular app.
+The code editor contains a complete Angular Classicapp.

 <iframe src="https://stackblitz.com/github/angular/angular/tree/main/aio/content/demos/first-app?embed=1&file=src/main.ts&hideExplorer=1&hideNavigation=1" height="550" width="100%" style="border: solid 1px 777"></iframe>

-The Angular app in the code editor shows the TypeScript that makes a simple, but complete, Angular component.
+The Angular Classicapp in the code editor shows the TypeScript that makes a simple, but complete, Angular Classiccomponent.
 It imports resources from existing libraries and defines the properties of the new component.

 ## Explore further

-See more about [Angular features](/features) or try the following exercises for some hands-on experience with Angular.
+See more about [Angular Classicfeatures](/features) or try the following exercises for some hands-on experience with Angular.

-### Add features to your first Angular app
+### Add features to your first Angular Classicapp

 To give your component a reset button that sets the counter back to 0: